The Tribeca Film Festival is having its geekiest year yet

 Westworld and Cargo

-Westworld, HBO's returning sci-fi series, had its glitzy red-carpet premiere of its second-season opener episode at the festival Thursday, three nights before it airs.
+Westworld, HBO's returning sci-fi series, enjoyed a glitzy red-carpet premiere of its second-season opener episode at the festival Thursday, three nights before it airs.
 The event brought out stars Evan Rachel Wood, Jeffrey Wright, Thandie Newton and James Marsden, as well as creators Jonathan Nolan and Lisa Joy.

-Netflix, which continues to grow in dominance with 125 million subscribers despite getting shut out of festivals like Cannes, is making another appearance at TFF: Netflix's executive in charge of its interactive originals will be on a panel about interactive-storytelling tech Friday.
+Netflix, which continues to grow in dominance with 125 million subscribers worldwide despite getting shut out of festivals such as Cannes, is making another appearance at TFF: Netflix's executive in charge of its interactive originals will be on a panel about interactive-storytelling tech on Friday.

 The Apple one, the blockchain one, the meme one